BiancaTaisePommerening/School_District_Analysis/README.md

-The replacement of the ninth-grade scores on Thomas High School had no affect on the scores by school type, as shown below:
+The replacement had no affect on the scores by school type, as shown below:

 - Original Scores by School Size